Beach volleyball - American champions crash out

 Tall and small, as defined by beach volleyball players, are relative concepts.

-Nicolai is 2.03 metres tall while Lupo measures 1.95 metres.
+Nicolai is 2.03 metres tall while Lupo measures 1.95 metres tall.
 Lupo is presumably the "little guy" referred to by Rogers, a diminutive 1.87 metres next to Dalhausser, who towers over his team mate at 2.06 metres.

-The other high-profile men's pair in action on Friday, Brazilians Ricardo Santos and Pedro Cunha, faced a tough challenge from Spaniards Pablo Herrera and Adrian Gavira but were able to stave them off 2-0 (21-18, 21-19).

-Ricardo won silver in Sydney in 2000 with Ze Marco de Melo, then gold in Athens in 2004 and bronze in Beijing with Emanuel Rego, who is also competing at the London Games with his own new team mate, Alison Cerutti.
-Both Brazilian men's pairs have been looking strong from the start of the tournament.

 SANDSTORM